WDI-SEA/Mongo-Bounty-Hunters/readme.md

 ### Intermediate Mongo

-Find the INTERMEDIATE_MONGO.md lecture notes in the instructor notes directory.
+Check out the [Intermediate Mongo](https://gawdiseattle.gitbooks.io/wdi/04-databases/mongo-intro/intermediate.html) lecture notes in the instructor notes directory.
 Follow through each of the explanations.
 Follow the commands and perform appropriate finds after each update call to see the results

 - Find the bounties that are greater than `100000`
 - Find the bounties that are less than `1000`